ActiveAnalytics/Reserving/README.md

 # Performance

-We have gone to a lot of effort to get maximal amounts of performance in this package.
+We have gone to much effort to get ensure good performance from this package.
 The analysis itself is carried out in `C`, the code is located in `deps/cl.c` part of the package.
 Not only is it written in C, but as mentioned before the triangle has been flattened to one dimension as a result the calculation is very fast indeed

 Below are the summary statistics for times in *microseconds* taken to run the `chainladder` algorithm on the `mtr2` data.
 Bear in mind that the times include the full calculation of the items in the `CL` object.